-Each player's scoreboard is saved in the Gin Rummy directory as xxxxxx.grs, where xxxxxx is the player's name.
-Gin Rummy considers a player to be currently defined by whether a scoreboard file exists for the player, irrespective of whether options are saved for that player.
-An empty scoreboard file is created for a player when their name is added via the "Change Players" menu option.
-If AutoRestore is enabled, the state of the game in progress is saved as xxxxxxx.gbk.
+Each player's scoreboard is saved in the Rummy 500 directory as xxxxxx.scb, where xxxxxx is the player's name.
+Rummy 500 considers a player to be currently defined by whether a scoreboard file exists for the player, irrespective of whether options are saved for that player.
+An empty scoreboard file is created for a player when their name is added via the Change Players menu option.
+If AutoRestore is enabled, the state of the game in progress is saved as xxxxxx.rbk.

-To clear the scoreboard completely, use the "Reset Scoreboard" option of the "Player" menu.
+To clear the scoreboard completely, use the "Reset Scoreboard" option of the Player Menu.